Posted by LAVEEN DENTAL on May 15 2023, 05:44 AM

 Vitamin C is found in a variety of foods, including citrus fruits, leafy green vegetables, tomatoes, peppers, berries, potatoes, and melons.
 It can also be purchased as a supplement at your local pharmacy or grocery store.
 For optimal benefits, consume vitamin C-rich foods with iron-containing foods for the best absorption.

 Vitamin C can also be applied topically to your gums and teeth through supplements, mouthwashes, toothpaste, and gum.
-Talk to your dentist about the best type of application for you.
+Contact Laveen Dental to talk to our dentist in Laveen, AZ, about the best type of application for you.

 Besides calcium, vitamin D is important for healthy teeth because it helps the body absorb and retain calcium properly.
 Low levels of vitamin D in the body can lead to periodontal disease and tooth decay.
 The best way to obtain vitamin D is from sunlight exposure, but supplements can be taken if daily sun exposure is impossible.